christttto/blog/_posts/thinkingOutLoud/02/2019-02-09-Rainy-Library.markdown

 It is better that I am studying.
 But, I have to be even better.
 Get closer to more efficient work.

+Second thought, I might have done too much of react for a day, without much time for it to sink down.
+Options to do other studying.
+  1. portfolio
+  2. leetcode
+  3. application